rob-murray/ferver/README.md

 ### Getting started

-How to use this util:
+How to use this utility:

 Using this could not be simpler, that is the idea... (soon to be even simpler!)

-1) Obtain an copy of the app file `src/ferver.rb`, git clone, `wget` or whatever you want.
+1) Obtain an copy of the app file `src/ferver.rb` via `git clone`, `wget` or whatever you want.

 2) Edit the path to the directory of files to served in config section.